Propo41/intern-lagbe/README.md

 - When sending payloads to the server, consider 2 cases:

   1. When sending wholesome data models, such as in Registration page, CreateJob page etc, receive the payload as their corresponding models
-  2. But when sending edited data or partial data, such as sending only the jobID and status, send the data as FormData and receive the payload as IFormCollection in the server.
+  2. But when sending edited data or partial data, such as sending only the jobID and status, send the data as FormData and receive the payload as IFormCollection in the server. (*But note that  According to FormData Documentation, FormData.append accepts only a USVString or a Blob.
+S you will have to convert your data to string and then parse it later on the backend.
+You can use JSON.stringify to convert your form object to a string.*)

 ### Packages used
 To install a package using the dotnet CLI:  `dotnet add package <package-name>`